 “Those who enjoyed the 1984 film and who actually wanted a new installment of Ghostbusters to offer something different, instead of shamelessly pandering to pre-existing fans, may be disappointed, but they can probably settle for “Afterlife’s” slick and straightforward, formulaic craftsmanship.
 New audiences will probably love the eclectic energy of the young cast…” The Wrap

-Ghostbusters: Afterlife was planned to be released on July 10, 2020, but is now set to reach theatres on November 11, 2021, due to the ongoing coronavirus pandemic.
+Ghostbusters: Afterlife was scheduled to be released on July 10, 2020, but this ended up being on November 11, 2021.

 Top 10 Things to know before watching Ghostbusters: Afterlife: